Geometric integration by parts and Lepage equivalents: Contact structure and geometric integration by parts

 \subsection{The interior Euler operator}

 We recall some technical features of the interior Euler operator, seen as a tool which allows to pass in a univocal way from equivalence classes of local differential forms in the variational sequence, to (global) differential forms in the representation sequence.
-First we recall the \textit{finite order} variational sequence as introduced by Krupka in \cite{Krupka:Variational}.
+First we shortly recall the \textit{finite order} variational sequence as introduced by Krupka in \cite{Krupka:Variational}.
 A complete description of this subject involves some topics of sheaf theory and sheaf cohomology; however, since our purpose is to make direct calculations on the representation of the variational sequence, we just refer to \cite{Krupka:Intro} for more details about those aspects.
-Then we shortly recall the notion of \textit{Lie derivative} of forms and some results on integration by parts formulae which lead directly to the definition of the interior Euler operator.
+Then we shortly recall the notion of \textit{Lie derivative} of forms with respect to a `vector field along a map' and some results about integration by parts formulae which lead directly to the definition of the interior Euler operator.
 For more details and other related topics we refer to \cite{KrbekMusi:Representation} and \cite{Palese:VariationalSeq}. \\

 Let $\Omega^r_q$, $q\ge 0$, be the direct image of the sheaf of smooth $q$-forms over $J^rY$ by the jet projection $\pi^r_0$.
 We denote by \beq \Omega^r_{q,\text{c}}=

 \eeq the sheaf of contact $q$-forms, if $q\le n$, or the sheaf of strongly contact $q$-forms, if $n+1\le q\le \text{dim}J^rY$.